If you can't find the information you want on our website then you can make a request in the following ways.

 - Use our online form to make an EIR request for information.

-Reports contain information about the call timings, other details about ignition and the most likely cause along with area of damage so are of most use for fires.
-You can request a copy of a report but this may be subject to a standard charge (currently £82.50).
+Incident reports contain limited information about call timings, location, area of damage, source of ignition and likely cause.
+They are most relevant for fire related incidents.
+You can request a report which will be subject to a standard charge (currently £82.50).

 - Use our online form to request an incident report.